 But, I mean, you have received so much publicity, that perhaps you could do such a thing.

 Jean-Pierre: For every member of our team to be able to live on Koulouri, that’s impossible.
-But maybe we could make enough money to buy MEGA Channel.
+Maybe we could make enough money to buy MEGA Channel.

 Speaking of TV, how come you don’t have any videos on your site?
 Maybe you could direct something funny?